oznogon/gattaibushido-public/playbooks/_playbook_template.md

 Don't see something you like?
 Coach has rules for custom stats and adjectives!

-(**PLAYTEST NOTE:** These are currently identical across playbooks for testing stage.
+(**PLAYTEST NOTE #1:** These are currently identical across playbooks for testing stage.
 Use them as inspiration to create your own.
 Final release will feature individual multi-item arrays tailored to the color role.)

+(**PLAYTEST NOTE #2:** I'm reassessing these to bring them back in line with the reverted Commitment Dualities.
+The new idea is to pick three descriptors, from three different lists, but I'm working to rewrite the lists anew.)

 # (Color Name's) Power Profile